Canadian Secondary School Students

 Applicants who have completed the International Baccalaureate (IB) Diploma must present grades of 4 or higher in three Higher Level and three Standard Level subjects with a grade total of 28 or higher.
 Subject to competition, applicants may be required to present averages/grades above the minimum.
 IB Higher Levels with grades of 5 or higher may be considered for transfer credit on an individual basis.
 Engineering students are not eligible for transfer credits for core and professional engineering courses using IB subjects.

-If you are completing Advanced Placement examinations you may be eligible for transfer credit(s).
+If you are completing Advanced Placement examinations you may be eligible for transfer credit(s) with a grade of 4 or higher.